 At the top of the list of insurance company secrets is that they don’t want victims to hire a lawyer.
 Insurance companies will attempt to discourage you from hiring a lawyer because they know the lawyer will protect your rights.
 They understand, in most cases, an experienced lawyer can obtain more money for the victim – even after the lawyer’s fees are taken into account than victims get on their own.
 Think about it.
 Insurance companies hire defense counsel to advise them.
 They employ defense lawyers to represent their insured in court.
 You need an experienced and respected Florida car accident attorney fighting for you.

 According to the Insurance Institute for Highway Safety, 3,174 people were killed in a car accident in 2016.
 Many more people were injured.
-Insurance companies don’t want to pay high damages on each of these cases.
+Insurance companies don’t want to pay high damages for each of these cases.

 Additional insurance company secrets